vadimsteckler1/coins-docs.github.io/_pages/rest-api.md

 POST /openapi/v1/convert/v1/get-quote
 ```

-This endpoint returns a quote for specified sourceCurrency and targetCurrency.
+This endpoint returns a quote for a specified source currency (sourceCurrency) and target currency (targetCurrency) pair.

 **Weight:** 1